ngs-docs/angus/analyzing_nanopore_data.rst

 Get Oxford Nanopore MinION data
 ===============================

 Last week we got about 46k reads.
-You can download them and take a look:
+They are saved in an AWS snapshot ().
+First, we will create a new volume of this image then attach and mount it to the instance you just created.
 ::
-    (insert link to data)
+        df -h
+        mount /dev/xvdf /mnt
+        chown -R ubuntu:ubuntu /mnt
+        df -h

 Convert ONP data in .fast5 to .fastq and .fasta
 ===============================================